NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Even though the arithmetic for bundle adjustment sounds clever, there are faults with the base implementation.
 Imagine a case where all cameras and 3D points were collapsed into a single point.
-If you evaluate the above cost function, you’ll find that the error is indeed zero.
+If you evaluate the above cost function, you'll find that the error is indeed zero.
 This is not the correct solution if the images were taken from orbit.
 Another example is if a translation was applied equally to all 3D points and camera locations.
 This again would not affect the cost